According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 8.

 Where is Benares located?

-Varanasi, also called Benares, Banaras, or Kashi, city, southeastern Uttar Pradesh state, northern India.
+Varanasi, also called Benares, Banaras, or Kashi, a city in southeastern Uttar Pradesh state, northern India.

 Who was Siddhārtha Gautama?

-Gautama Buddha, popularly known as the Buddha, was an ascetic, a religious leader and teacher who lived in ancient India.
+Gautama Buddha, popularly known as the Buddha, was an ascetic religious leader and teacher who lived in ancient India.

 Which tree is known as the ‘Bodhi tree’?